 Americans with Disabilities Act Policy and Grievance Procedure

 - In the event a person has a complaint related to ADA, they first must attempt to resolve the situation with the College employee involved.
-If those efforts are unsuccessful, the complaint should be taken to the ADA Compliance officer within 30 days after the violation, Room 133 of the Student Union Building, Jackson State Community College, 2046 North Parkway, Jackson, Tennessee 38301-3797.
+If those efforts are unsuccessful, a documented complaint, briefly describing the alleged violation of the regulations, must be filed with the ADA Compliance Officer, the Dean of Students, within 30 days after the violation.
+Complaints should be directed to: ADA Compliance Officer, Student Center, Jackson State Community College, 2046 North Parkway, Jackson, Tennessee 38301-3797.

 - Upon such filing of a complaint, an appropriate investigation shall follow by the Compliance Officer and others designated by the College for such purpose.
 These rules provide for informal, but thorough, investigations allowing all interested persons and their representatives, if any, to submit related evidence.